 Yes some people might be able to pull off all three roles brilliantly, and some may even learn them, but generally speaking, most will not.

 This is the reason why larger conglomerates have started hiring different people for these three different positions in their organizations.

-Let’s first take a look at what an organizational culture is and how is it impacted by leadership.
+Let’s first take a look at what organizational culture is and how is it impacted by leadership.

 As per the guidelines of expert professionals, organizational culture refers to a set of rules, behaviors, and actions that are followed by any organization or company.
 They are influenced by both internal and external factors and can lead to the productivity and competence of a workplace and its workforce.

 This culture is generally designed by a person or group of people who are at the top of the hierarchy, like the owner, managers, and executives of an establishment.